Input (JSON)

 What is YAML?

-YAML (YAML Ain't Markup Language) is a human-readable data serialization format commonly used for configuration files and data exchange.
-Unlike JSON, YAML uses indentation to represent structure, making it more readable for humans.
-YAML is a superset of JSON — every valid JSON document is also valid YAML.
+YAML is a human-readable data serialization format commonly used for configuration files and data exchange.
+Unlike JSON, YAML uses indentation to represent structure, making it comfortable for humans to read and edit.

 YAML Data Types:

-Sequences: Ordered lists using - prefix (equivalent to JSON arrays).
+Sequences: Ordered lists using a dash prefix, equivalent to JSON arrays.

-Comments: Lines starting with # are comments — a feature JSON lacks.
+Comments: Lines starting with # are comments, a feature JSON does not provide.

 JSON vs YAML Comparison

-Readability: YAML is more human-readable due to indentation-based structure and lack of braces/brackets.
+Readability: YAML is more human-readable due to indentation-based structure and fewer braces.

-Comments: YAML supports comments with #, while JSON has no comment syntax.
+Comments: YAML supports comments, while JSON has no official comment syntax.

-Data Types: YAML supports more data types natively (dates, timestamps, yes/no booleans).
+Data Types: YAML supports more native data types such as dates and yes/no booleans.

-Parsing: JSON is faster to parse with simpler grammar.
-YAML parsing is more complex due to indentation sensitivity.
+Parsing: JSON is faster to parse with simpler grammar; YAML parsing is more complex.

 Common YAML Use Cases

-Kubernetes: Pod definitions, deployments, services, configmaps, and all Kubernetes resources use YAML manifests.
+Kubernetes: Pods, deployments, services, configmaps, and most Kubernetes resources use YAML manifests.

 Docker Compose: Multi-container Docker applications are defined in docker-compose.yml files.